 In between membership meetings, the Church Council, chaired by our Church Moderator, is authorized to act as the primary policy-making body of the Church.
 The Council is assisted by our four Boards: Deacons, Christian Education, Christian Outreach and Stewards.
-The chairs of these Boards sit on the Church Council, along with nine At Large Members, the ordained Clergy, the Church Clerk, the Church Historian, the Chairs of Communications and Nominating and the President[s] of the Women’s Association.
+The chairs of these Boards sit on the Church Council, along with nine At Large Members, the ordained Clergy, the Church Clerk, the Chairs of Communications, Nominating and the Nursery School.

 The Board of Deacons is responsible for leading the spiritual life of the Church together with our Ministers.
 The Deacons provide advice to Ministers on the overall form and content of our Sunday worship services, including music, and also help in several ways in implementing such services (recruiting greeters, ushering and collecting offerings, reading scripture, serving communion, etc.).
 Deacons also are responsible for membership, caring for our members in time of need and provide general assistance to our professional ministerial staff.
 The Chair of the Board of Deacons also Chairs the Pastoral Relations Committee, which provides for confidential communication between the Ministers and the Church.

 The Board of Christian Education provides and maintains educational programs for our Church which include Church School, youth ministry, adult education, Bible study and discussion groups and fellowship activities which promote the educational activity of the Church.
 Christian Education establishes policy and programs; develops curriculum; recommends and administers budgets; recruits and trains personnel; operates the Church Library; and provides policy guidance and review for the Church’s weekday Nursery School.